japleitez/peecko-admin/README.md

 Before you can build this project, you must install and configure the following dependencies on your machine:

+0. [Node.js][]: We use nvm to manage different versions of node.js

-1. [Node.js][]: We use Node to run a development web server and build the project.
+1. [Node.js][]: We use Node 18.18.2 to run a development web server and build the project.
    Depending on your system, you can install Node either from source or as a pre-packaged bundle.

+To install Node 18.8.2 execute the command: nvm install 18.18.2

 After installing Node, you should be able to run the following command to install development tools.
 You will only need to run this command when dependencies change in [package.json](package.json).